 At the same time, we are dedicated to providing a patient experience that is comfortable and convenient.
 We thoughtfully plan and implement state-of-the-art imaging technology to provide our patients the best care possible.

 Schedule an appointment today at one of our downtown Baltimore locations by calling 410-328-3225.

 We see patients of all ages.
 Our two Baltimore locations provide a range of services, including:

 Diagnostic imaging is used to detect disease or injuries.
 This includes more common imaging, like X-rays and mammograms, as well as specialized tests, including the virtual colonoscopy and heart scans.
 Learn more about diagnostic imaging tests available at the UMMC.

 Nuclear medicine is used in diagnosing and treating cancer; many conditions affecting the bones, heart, kidneys and lungs; and neurological disorders.

 In these minimally invasive procedures, doctors use imaging technology to guide them during procedures for conditions ranging from cancer to stroke.
 Interventional radiology is used for both treatment and diagnosis.

 Founded around the turn of the twentieth century, our department is one of the oldest in the country.
 Throughout our history, we have trained the majority of radiologists practicing in the state of Maryland while providing our patients and their referring physicians the highest quality of imaging diagnostics and interventional therapeutics.

 Our residency and fellowship training programs are highly competitive and are structured around well-thought-out sub-specialized curricula.
-We emphasize biomedical imaging research and innovations with five thriving core imaging research laboratories to support our academic missions.
+We emphasize biomedical imaging research and innovations within University of Maryland School of Medicine Center for Advanced Imaging Research to support our academic missions.